Welcome to Winter Quarter 2021

 For any questions related to financial aid, visit the UW Office of Financial Aid FAQ webpage.

-ARE COURSES GOING TO BE GRADED CR/NC AGAIN IN AUTUMN?
+ARE COURSES GOING TO BE GRADED CR/NC AGAIN?

 No. Classes in Art, Art History, and Design are graded classes unless otherwise specified C/NC in the Quarterly Time Schedule.